 Rachael S. Gilroy, Auditor – Secretary of Board

 How to File a Complaint with the Board of Revision

-To file a complaint with the Board of Revision, please complete the Complaint of Valuation form and return it to the Auditor’s Office between January 1 and March 31.
+To file a complaint with the Board of Revision, please complete the appropriate Complaint Against Valuation form and return it to the Auditor’s Office between January 1 and March 31.
 Please review the policies and procedures regarding the Board of Revision.

 Common Requests from Taxpayers